-Assignation of this attribute is not applicable to features within the following HFIeOSA2021 sublayers (i.e. features in these sublayers will have an 'NA' value in them):
+Assignation of this attribute is not applicable to features within the following HFIeOSM2022 sublayers (i.e. features in these sublayers will have an 'NA' value in them):

 - 01 Reservoirs

 - 05 Canals

 - 12 Wind Generation Facilities

 - 14 CFO and other High Density Livestock

 - 17 Cultivation

-- 18 Harvest Areas
+- 18 Timber Harvest and Woody Vegetation Removal

-Finally, the below sublayers are not attributed with 'Exploration' vs 'Production' values for HFleOSA2021 dataset.
+Finally, the below sublayers are not attributed with 'Exploration' vs 'Production' values for HFIeOSM2022 dataset.
 Future versions of the product may include this attribution for some or all of the following sublayers.
 They require further efforts to develop appropriate approaches and decision rules for determining such attribution, as many are multi-use features

 - 02 Borrow Pits, Sumps, Dugouts and Lagoons

 - 03 Roads

 - 04 Railways

 - 06 Verges

-- 10 Landfills
+• 10 Landfills

 - 11 Other Vegetated Surfaces

 - 13 Transmission Lines

 - 15 Urban and Rural Residential

-The decision rules developed for attributing the selection of OSR HFIe 2021 features with "Exploration", "Production", "NA", or "Unknown" are provided in Table e below.
+The decision rules developed for attributing the selection of OSR HFIe 2022 features with "Exploration", "Production", "NA", or "Unknown" are provided in Table e below.
 These rules largely rely on a feature's type and its designated sector (see Section 3.2 Sector attribution).
 However, for well site sublayers, existing attribution provided by collaborators in the Alberta Human Footprint Monitoring Program (AHFMP) in the form of a provided well bore PROD_EX_P attribute, is used to designate these features as exploration, production or unknown, as appropriate.

 Table 7.
-Instructions and decision rules for assigning values to the EXPL_v_PROD attribute for OSAHFle2021 feature sublayers, based on existing FEATURE_TY and SECTOR attributes.
-Valid values include: 'Exploration', 'Production', 'NA' (for not applicable), and 'Unknown',
+Instructions and decision rules for assigning values to the EXPL_v_PROD attribute for OSMHFle2022 feature sublayers, based on existing FEATURE_TY and SECTOR attributes.
+Valid values include: 'Exploration', 'Production', 'NA' (for not applicable), and 'Unknown'.

-HFI Sublayer EXPL_v_PROD Attribution 07 Mine Sites Mine features that meet one of the following criteria are attributed as "Production": • Their FEATURE_TY ○ is "MINES-OILSANDS" Their FEATURE_TY ○ begins with "RIS-" Mine features that do not meet these criteria are attributed as "NA" (this includes gravel and coal mines, peat, etc.).
-08 Industrial Sites Industrial features that meet one of the following criteria are attributed as "Production": • Their FEATURE_TY • begins with "RIS-" or • is "MISC-OIL-GAS-FACILITY" or "OIL-GAS-PLANT" Their FEATURE_TY is "CAMP-INDUSTRIAL" and their SECTOR is "BITUMEN_MINING_SURFACE", "BITUMEN_INSITU", or "OIL_GAS_CONVENTIONAL"

-Industrial features that meet one of the following criteria are attributed as "Unknown": Their FEATURE TY o is "FACILITY-OTHER", "FACILITY-UNKNOWN", or "CLEARING-UNKNOWN" and their SECTOR o is "BITUMEN MINING SURFACE", "BITUMEN INSITU", "OIL GAS CONVENTIONAL", "INDUSTRIAL OTHER", "MINING SURFACE OTHER", or "MUNICIPAL INDUSTRIAL" Industrial features that meet one of the following criteria are attributed as "NA": Their FEATURE TY o is "MILL" or "URBAN-INDUSTRIAL" Their FEATURE TY is "FACILITY-OTHER", "FACILITY-UNKNOWN", "CLEARING-WELLPDAD-UNCONFIRMED", or "CLEARING-UNKNOWN" and their SECTOR is "ENERGY TRANSMISSION", "AGRICULTURE", "FORESTRY", "MUNICIPAL RESIDENTIAL", "MUNICIPAL RECREATION", "RECREATIONAL OTHER", "TRANSPORTATION MAJOR", or "TRANSPORTATION MAJOR" 09 Well Sites All wells that meet one or more of the following criteria are to be attributed as "Production": Active They have a 'PROD X P value" value of 2 (the ABMI numerical value equivalent to the AHFMP value of 'PRODUCTION AND RELATED') The have been drilled They possess a production-related information (i.e., a SPUD date) All wells that meet the following criteria are to be attributed as "Exploration": They have a 'PROD X P value" value of 1 (the ABMI numerical value equivalent to the AHFMP value of 'EXPLORATION AND RELATED') Any remaining wells are to be attributed as "Unknown" 16 Well Sites All wells that meet one or more of the following criteria are to be attributed as "Production": Abandoned
+HFI Sublayer EXPL_v_PROD Attribution 07 Mine Sites Mine features that meet one of the following criteria are attributed as "Production": • Their FEATURE_TY o is "MINES-OILSANDS" Their FEATURE_TY begins with "RIS-" Mine features that do not meet these criteria are attributed as "NA" (this includes gravel and coal mines, peat, etc.).
+08 Industrial Sites Industrial features that meet one of the following criteria are attributed as "Production": • Their FEATURE_TY o begins with "RIS-" or o is "MISC-OIL-GAS-FACILITY" or "OIL-GAS-PLANT" Their FEATURE_TY is "CAMP-INDUSTRIAL" and their SECTOR is "BITUMEN_MINING_SURFACE", "BITUMEN_INSITU", or "OIL_GAS_CONVENTIONAL" Industrial features that meet one of the following criteria are attributed as "Unknown": • Their FEATURE_TY • is "FACILITY-OTHER", "FACILITY-UNKNOWN", or "CLEARING-UNKNOWN" and their SECTOR • is "BITUMEN_MINING_SURFACE", "BITUMEN_INSITU", "OIL_GAS_CONVENTIONAL", "INDUSTRIAL_OTHER", "MINING_SURFACE_OTHER", or "MUNICIPAL_INDUSTRIAL" Industrial features that meet one of the following criteria are attributed as "NA": • Their FEATURE_TY o is "MILL" or "URBAN-INDUSTRIAL" Their FEATURE_TY is "FACILITY-OTHER", "FACILITY-UNKNOWN", 09 Well Sites Active All wells that meet one or more of the following criteria are to be attributed as "Production": They have a 'PROD_X_P_value" value of 2 (the ABMI numerical value equivalent to the AHFMP value of 'PRODUCTION AND RELATED') The have been drilled They possess a production-related information (i.e., a SPUD date)